mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Same person**: The two monks, your friends that you described.
 To go back; was that an expression of their life?
 Or were they picking and choosing?
 And what’s the difference?

 **Katagiri**: Oh, of course, he chose.
 [It’s] his life.
 But by *what*?
 What part of his mind did he choose [with]?
 I don’t know.
 Maybe karma.
 It’s connected with the past life, present life, future life.
 There are many conditions there, many things there.
 So in the future, the monastery is there, and in the past, his – maybe – karma, he planted a seed in the past.
 And then many things combined, unified, and he can see something happened.
 And then his mind catches that event.
 Monastery, and movies, and his karmas: all things put together, and then something happens.
 And then the mind catches it.
 And then the mind chooses, “Let’s go there.”

 #### 1:10:20

 **Question**: I still don’t understand the statement, “The body does not exist.”
 When he stubbed his toe, and he said, “This body does not exist,” or something like that?

 **Katagiri**: Well, if you use the term “body and mind,” already that is the *image* of the body and mind.
 You are already taken in by the [word], the trick, already.
 “The body and mind doesn’t exist” means, well, body and mind is what?
 Body and mind is nothing but a being which exists, right now, right here, beyond good or bad, right and wrong.
 So the body is what?
 Well, maybe a very important thing, but on the other hand, it’s not important.
-So if you judge the body from your mind – in other words, if you see the body after something, before something – if you understand the body before and after, always there is [an objection there].
+So if you judge the body from your mind – in other words, if you see the body after something, before something – if you understand the body before and after, always there is [objection then].
 But really, body and mind is just the being becoming one with you, becoming one with some event.

 If you strike your toes on the rock, your body and mind – what?
 Nothing but the toes.
 The toes exemplify your whole body and mind.
 So, toes, [or] your body, are just a being as it is, beyond human speculation.
-Before you see your body before, something happens.
-And also if you see your body after, something happens.
-You can say, “that is the body”; that’s why you attach to it and scream, “Ouch!”
-But right in the middle of occurrence, body has no idea of body, because toes and rock are just one.
+Before you see your body *before*, something happens.
+And also if you see your body *after* something happens, you can say, “that is the body”; that’s why you attach to it and scream, “Ouch!”
+But right in the middle of occurrence, [there is] no idea of body, because toes and rock are just one.
 That’s all.
-By what conditions, [elements]?
+[By what conditions, elements?]
 Just one.
 Your toes are used perfectly for the rock, fitting into it.
 That’s all.
 Something happens.

 **Same person**: Why does the pain [continue]?
 Is that your mind attaching to it and *[unintelligible]*?

 **Katagiri**: Yes.
 Pain is sort of the image of some of your experience.
 [Real] pain is no pain.
-But if your mind attaches to something, it is called sometimes pain, sometimes it is called pleasure.
+But if your mind attaches to something, sometimes it is called pain, sometimes it is called pleasure.
 Your toe, your body, is just one with the rock, right in the middle of the event.
 No idea of body, no idea of rock, no idea of toe, no idea of pain.
 Just all things put together, combined; they combine and appear.
 In this realm, there is no confusion; just all things put together.
 And after that, immediately, mind attaches to it, and then you say, “Body.
 I have a toe.”
 And then you say, “Ouch!”

 That’s why he said, “Body and mind doesn’t exist; from where does the pain come?”
 Actually, pain comes from no abode. *No abode* means just the functioning of the two things, rock and toe.
 Just function, total dynamic working, that’s all.
 Within this, no pain.
 Sort of [like] death.
 If you become one with the death: no pain, no pleasure, nothing.
 Just dynamic working between death and us. *After* that, immediately I say, “Ah, this is death!”
 But it’s too late.
 We do this always in our daily living.
 “I died.
 Oh!
 This is death.” *[He laughs.]*